firsttris/tvheadend-sundtek-docker/README.md

 ```

 #### Run:
-(only pass my dvbsky adapter to tvheadend not sundtek)
+So you propably do not need --link and --device:
+In this example i also pass my DVBSky adapter to tvheadend.
+It dont passes the sundtek adapter because it is not installed on the host.
+I also link oscam into the container.
 ```bash
 docker run \
 --name="tvheadend" \